2020 Call for Papers

 Please join us as we launch a new era in the history of the Missouri Valley History Conference!

-In 2020, we are proud to bring the conference to our beautiful metropolitican campus.
-We will utilize the facilities and resources of Mammel Hall on our Scott (South) Campus for conference events and sessions, while enjoying the abundant hotel, restaurant, and enertainment opportunities in the adjacent Aksarben Village district.
-See http://aksarbenvillage.com Official lodging and block rates for the MVHC will be provided by the Marriott Courtyard and Marriott Residence Inn, both located just a short walk from Mammel Hall.
-We are confident that our new venues will provide a host of conveniences, savings, and benefits to conference participants.
+In 2020, we are proud to bring the conference to our beautiful metropolitan campus.
+We will use the facilities and resources of Mammel Hall on our Scott Campus for conference events and sessions, while enjoying the abundant hotel, restaurant, and entertainment opportunities in the adjacent Aksarben Village district.

 The topical theme for the 2020 conference is “Constitutionalism & the American Presidency.”
 As the November 2020 presidential election looms, we encourage the submission of papers and panels that are related to the broad fields of constitutional and presidential history.
 As always, however, proposals for papers and panels on topics related to all time periods and all historical subfields are welcome.